 PREVENTING CLUSTER HEADACHES

-Avoid smoking, alcohol use, certain foods, and other factors that seem to trigger your cluster headaches.
+Avoid smoking, alcohol use, certain foods, and other things that trigger your headaches.
 A headache diary can help you identify your headache triggers.
-When you get a headache, write down the day and time the pain began.
-The diary should include notes about:
+When you get a headache, write down the following:

 - What you ate and drank over the past 24 hours

 - What you were doing and where you were right before the pain started

 - How long the headache lasted and what made it stop

 Review your diary with your doctor to identify triggers or a pattern to your headaches.
 This can help you and your doctor create a treatment plan.
 Knowing your triggers can help you avoid them.